 LTV3; asymmetrical; on the right in the VD photo the left side of S1 is shaped like a sacral vertebra and on the right side S1 is shaped like a lumbar vertebra including the spinous process.

-LTV4; 8 lumbosacral vertebras.
-L8 shaped like a lumbosacral vertebra and it has complete spinous prosesses.
+LTV4; 8 lumbar vertebras.
+L8 shaped like a lumbar vertebra and it has complete spinous process.

 There is very little literature existing but divided median crest (LTV1) is supposed to be completely harmless for the dog.
 6/8 lumbar vertebras is argued to have a clinically irrelevant nature in some sources while some see it as a risk for early degeneration of the lumbosacral junction.

-In the Finnish Kennel Club’s database 42,9% of ridgebacks with LTV3 have one hip scored 1-2 degrees lower than the other one, ie. A/C. The score doesn’t tell if the dog’s pelvis is straight or rotated.
+In the Finnish Kennel Club’s database 38,9% of Rhodesian Ridgebacks with LTV3 have one hip scored 1-2 degrees lower than the other one, ie. A/C (Oct 2020).
+The score doesn’t tell if the dog’s pelvis is straight or rotated.

 “Asymmetrical LTV favours pelvic rotation over its long axis, resulting in inadequate femoral head coverage by the acetabulum on one side.
 Inadequate coverage of the femoral head favours subluxation, malformation of the hip joint, and secondary osteoarthritis.
 Asymmetrical hip conformation may therefore be the sequela of a LTV and mask or aggravate genetically induced canine hip dysplasia.”